-Question Number Indicative content 13(a) indic andidate has a wide choice of stories.
+Question Number Indicative content 13(a) Examiners should be alert to a variety of responses and should reward points which are clearly based on evidence from the text.
+This is not an exhaustive list but the following points are likely to be made: indic candidate has a wide choice of stories.
 The test will be how well they ate why they have chosen a particular story and the quality of their ments, observations and interpretations. • Tony Kytes in Tony Kytes, the Arch-Deceiver is not particularly handsome.
-The description in the first paragraph by the narrator pai a picture of a very immature young man.
-He is, however, very popula with women.
+The description in the first paragraph by the narrator paints a picture of a very immature young man.
+He is, however, very popular with women.
 "He loved 'em in shoals," the narrator says.
-In the cours one afternoon Tony encounters Milly Richards, Unity Sallett, Hannah Jolliver and he eventually ends up with Milly. no one in the light-hearted story comes out of it well.
-They are all fickle The women have little integrity.
+In the course of one afternoon Tony encounters Milly Richards, Unity Sallett, Hannah Jolliver and he eventually ends up with Milly.
+The prese ne in the light-hearted story comes out of it well.
+They are all fickle. women have little integrity.
 They depend on men.
-The women are presented as predatory.
+The women are ented as predatory.
 Tony is seen as heartless.
-To Tony almost any one of them would do.
+To Tony almost any of them would do.
 The women seem frivolous and superficial. parti respo e should be clear indications why the candidate has chosen a cular story.
 All reasonable choices should be accepted.
-A good onse will demonstrate understanding of the issues in the two stories now well they are presented.
-Level Mark A01/A02/A04 0 No rewardable material.
-Level 1 1-6 Limited knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show limited appreciation of the writer's craft Engagement with the text is basic, examples used are of limited relevance Where response requires consideration of two or more features, limited balance is evident Level 2 7-12 Some knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show some appreciation of the writer's craft Engagement with the text is basic, examples used are of partial relevance Where response requires consideration of two or more features, partial balance is evident
+A good onse will demonstrate understanding of the issues in the two stories how well they are presented.
+Level Mark A01/A02/A04 20101 0 No rewardable material.
+Level 1 1-6 Limited knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show limited appreciation of the writer's craft Engagement with the text is basic, examples used are of limited relevance Where response requires consideration of two or more features, limited balance is evident Level 2 7-12 Some knowledge and understanding of the text evident in the response Comments about the writer's use of Comments about the writer's use of characterisation/theme/plot/setting for literary effect show some appreciation of the writer's craft Engagement with the text is basic, examples used are of partial relevance Where response requires consideration of two or more features, partial balance is evident